Wortley Top Forge

 Group visits

 The Forge can make special arrangements for Party visits and Special Openings.
-These should be arranged through Gordon Parkinson at gandcparkinson@blueyonder.co.uk.
-You should try to give us a little notice for such a visit as certain arrangements cannot always be made at short notice.
+These can be arranged through our guiding team – Contact us.
+Please give us as much notice as possible as certain arrangements cannot always be made at short notice.

-Coffee, tea and biscuits can be provided for groups if some idea of the numbers involved can be given a week before.
-For Party visits that include refreshments you should allow 2 hours to cover a full tour of the Forge, associated buildings.
-The charge per person will be £6.00 from March 2023.
+Coffee, tea and biscuits can be provided for groups, we will need the numbers involved a week before.
+For Party visits that include refreshments you should allow at least 2 hours to cover a full tour of the Forge and the associated buildings

 Young Children